-“Side effects of beta blockers are often temporary and go away after the body adjusts to the medication,” Dr. Tuttle said.
+“Side effects of beta blockers are often temporary and go away after the body adjusts to the medication,” Dr. Janardhanan said.

 Less common side effects include depression, shortness of breath and low sex drive (libido).

-“Although rare, the use of medications like diuretics and beta blockers may contribute to problems like erectile dysfunction,” Dr. Tuttle said.
+“Although rare, the use of medications like diuretics and beta blockers may contribute to problems like erectile dysfunction,” Dr. Janardhanan said.

 It’s also possible for beta blockers to interact with medications, so talk your provider about any medications you are currently taking before starting a new medication.